trdenton/mrgtimer_firmware/README.md

 this can be done with `make gui` (read the Makefile for instructions)

 hopefully i have time to make this work with arduino-cli

+ensure the board type is set to 'Arduino Nano' (atmega328p variant)